-The EISL proposals have been developed in order to capture many of the comments, objections and concerns that were aired about the EARL project and about the subsequent proposals for the Gogar station and the Dalmeny chord.
+The EISL proposals have been developed in order to capture many of the comments, objections and concerns that were aired about the EARL project and about the subsequent proposals for the Edinburgh Gateway station and the Almond chord.
 We are seeking here to present compromise proposals that could attract consensus support.
 It is therefore unlikely that any one commentator will find everything he or she seeks in these proposals.

 Commentators on the EARL proposals covered a diverse range of views, including those who challenged the assumption that demand for air travel will grow, those who considered the plans insufficiently flexible for future growth (because the station had only two platforms), those who believed the EARL plans were technically infeasible, those who claimed the EARL plans carried excessive design and construction risk, and those who challenged the business case and the financeability of the plans.

-The Gogar and Dalmeny proposals are fundamentally different and appeal to a different group of commentators.
-Their principal attractions are the low cost and speed of delivery for the Edinburgh Gateway station and its presentation as a complement to the Edinburgh tram line.
+The proposals for Edinburgh Gateway and the Almond chord were fundamentally different and appealed to a different group of commentators.
+Their principal attractions were the low cost and speed of delivery for the Edinburgh Gateway station and its presentation as a complement to the Edinburgh tram line.